 The chart illuminates a larger corporate agenda that seeks market-based education reforms and increased influence over public education in the United States.
 With defense and security expenditures slowing, corporations are looking to profit from new cloud-based software used to collect and mine information from student records to create individualized education programs designed by third-party companies.

-McDermott says she works to fight standards and testing because they divert funds and attention away from the real issue in education, which is poverty.
+She fights standards and testing, she says, because they divert funds and attention away from the real issue in education, which is poverty.
 “The whole thing about better tests and if we had better standards is like a bait-and-switch … so nobody pays attention to the real issues,” she said.